Intensity correlations in decoy-state BB84 quantum key distribution systems: Experimental setup and measurements

 Following \cref{fig:experimental-setup}(a), in the measurement session, Alice of system~A (system~B) generates phase-randomized coherent pulses with a repetition rate of $40~\mega\hertz$ (several hundred $\mega\hertz$).
 Each of them is randomly modulated by an intensity modulator according to the prescriptions of the decoy-state BB84 protocol with three intensity settings.
 Then, the pulses pass through an encoding modulator (EM) and are randomly encoded in the BB84 states.
 To measure the intensity of the produced states, we connect Alice's output to a fast photodetector Picometrix PT-40A with DC to $38$-$\giga\hertz$ bandwidth (Thorlabs RXM40AF with $300$-$\kilo\hertz$ to $40\mbox{-}\giga\hertz$ bandwidth), which in turn is coupled to a digital oscilloscope Agilent DSOX93304Q with $33$-$\giga\hertz$ analog bandwidth and $80$-$\giga\hertz$ sampling rate (LeCroy SDA816Zi with $16$-$\giga\hertz$ analog bandwidth and $40$-$\giga\hertz$ sampling rate).
 The experimental data is recorded in the form of high-resolution voltage oscillograms with $12.5$ $(25)~\pico\second$ sampling period for system~A (system~B), containing hundreds of thousands of pulses.
 We show an example of the experimental data in \cref{fig:experimental-setup}(c).
 The shown data fragment consists of five consecutive optical pulses produced by system~B, which match the intensity settings presented in the concept scheme illustrated in \cref{fig:experimental-setup}(b).
 We mark the maximum amplitude value for each D pulse with dashed lines and highlight the difference with arrows.
 This difference hints that the intensities of the produced optical pulses are correlated.

 We additionally process the raw experimental data and eliminate the instrument noise.
-An unfiltered noise can contribute to the energy calculation results and, therefore, bias the conclusion about the presence of correlations in a QKD system.
+While unfiltered noise does not influence the analysis of experimental results or affect our conclusions regarding the presence of correlation effects in the analyzed QKD systems as the mean values of the \textit{pattern} distributions remain essentially unchanged after filtering, it can bias the calculation of the secret key rate (SKR).
+This is because the SKR is highly sensitive to the width of the measured energy distributions.
+The filtering routines introduced below help reduce this width by removing parasitic noise components from the recorded waveforms.
+This noise suppression improves the performance of the QKD systems under study, particularly in terms of their SKR, by mitigating the effects of instrumental noise.
 We use the combination of digital filters based on Savitzky-Golay \cite{savitzky1964, bromba1981} and singular value decomposition (SVD) techniques \cite{grassberger1993, konstantinides1997, jha2011, huang2023} (see \cref{sec:data-processing} for details).
 We calculate the energy of each registered denoised pulse by integrating its area over a fixed time window.
 Then, from the calculated energy value we determine the pulse's intensity setting.
-After that, we compute the distributions of pulses' energies for each studied intensity pattern ($3^{\xi + 1}$ distributions in total for each analyzed system).
-As an example, in \cref{fig:experimental-setup}(d), we present the energy distributions for all $\xi=1$ patterns together with the overall distributions of pulses' energies for each intensity setting (gray) for system~B. Moreover, we show a zoomed-in sector with decoy-state pulses' energies distributions and their mean values in \cref{fig:experimental-setup}(e).
+After that, we compute the distributions of pulses' energies for each studied intensity \textit{pattern} ($3^{\xi + 1}$ distributions in total for each analyzed system).
+As an example, in \cref{fig:experimental-setup}(d), we present the energy distributions for all $\xi=1$ \textit{patterns} together with the overall distributions of pulses' energies for each intensity setting (gray) for system~B. Moreover, we show a zoomed-in sector with decoy-state pulses' energies distributions and their mean values in \cref{fig:experimental-setup}(e).
 In \Cref{sec:results} we compare these mean values to ascertain whether intensity correlations exist in the systems under study.